shihanwan/memonto/README.md

 ### Retrieve

-Get the raw memory data that can be programatically accessed.
-Instead of a summary, get the actual stored data as a `list[dict]` that can then be manipulated in code.
+Get raw knowledge graph data that can be programatically parsed or query for a summary that is relevant to a given context.
 > [!IMPORTANT]
 > When in `ephemeral` mode, raw queries are not supported.
 ```python